 250Mbps.
 Now we’re getting really fast.
 An NBN 250 plan is best-suited to a busy household that wants lightning-quick broadband.
 You’ll only really get value out of this if you want to download large files, have multiple devices online at the same time, or if multiple users want to stream in 4K or 8K simultaneously.

 1,000Mbps.
 If money is no object, then 1Gbps download speed is the best broadband you can get.
-It’s a relatively new speed tier in Australia, and as such, the small number of telcos who provide it typically put forward conservative download speed figures of 'only' 250Mbps, however in real world tests it’s often much higher; we’ve seen speed test results of over 900Mbps.
+It’s a relatively new speed tier in Australia, and as such, the small number of telcos who provide it report a typical evening speed of 454Mbps on average.
+However, in real world tests it’s often much higher; we’ve seen speed test results of over 900Mbps.
 With this kind of speed, you can expect to do everything highlighted above without incident, and have exceptionally fast downloads.

-According to the Speedtest Global Index, the average download speed of broadband in Australia is 58.83Mbps, which places Australia at number 61 among all the countries ranked.
+According to the Speedtest Global Index, the median download speed of internet in Australia is 53.06Mbps, which places Australia at number 73 among all the countries ranked.

-You won’t personally receive that kind of speed unless you sign up to an NBN 100 plan or higher (where typical evening speeds are at least 80Mbps).
-But also note that your connection type and location can affect the final speed you receive, so it's best to double check with any prospective providers to see exactly what their minimum speed provisions and conditions are.
+You won’t personally receive that kind of speed unless you sign up to an NBN 50 plan or higher (where typical evening speeds are 49Mbps on average).
+But also note that your connection type and location can affect the final speed you receive, so it’s best to double check with any prospective providers to see exactly what their minimum speed provisions and conditions are.

-Every internet service provider (ISP) in Australia is required to state each of its NBN plans' typical evening speed, so look out for this number when signing up to an new plan.
+Every internet service provider (ISP) in Australia is required to state each of its NBN plans' typical evening speed, so look out for this number when signing up to a new plan.

 Is the NBN available in my area?